syauqi-alias/syauqi-alias.github.io/_pages/work.md

 </p>

-Have work as an Electronic Engineer 🧑‍🔬.
-It is based in Greater Cambridge 🇬🇧.
+Worked as an Electronic Engineer 🧑‍🔬.
+Based in Greater Cambridge 🇬🇧.

 - Specialize in creating custom PCBs and electronic assemblies that meet industry standards and follow EMC regulations.
 - Work closely with software engineers to ensure smooth hardware-software interactions, and troubleshoot any issues that may arise.